yezz123/authx/docs/configuration/database/index.md

 In the future, we will add more databases, but right now we support only the most common ones.

-Even that Most Of Functionality work also without using Database at all. `BaseDBBackend`.
+Even that most of the functionality work also without using a database at all. `BaseDBBackend`.

 ## Operations